theboylexis/FPGA-Synthesizable-8Bit-CPU/README.md

 Control Unit
 ```

-The integrated CPU was then tested using several machine-code programs.
+The integrated processor was then tested using several machine-code programs.

 ### Arithmetic Test